 So, after about two months of using the Billie, here are my honest thoughts.

 **Funny enough, I would also like to add that I was approached for a Billie sponsorship during this timeframe but turned it down because for two reasons: 1.
-I didn’t like it enough to promote it at first (even though it ended up growing on me) and 2.
+I didn’t LOVE it enough to promote it at first (even though really did end up growing on me, and I still use it now!) and 2.
 Because it’s important to me to NOT review sponsored items as part of this new series!!**

-The verdict: It’s a fine, cute razor, but price and convenience are where it really shines!
+The verdict: It’s a good, cute razor, but price and convenience are where it really shines!

 My razor background:

-I have been an avid user of Gillette men’s razors for as long as I can remember.
+When it comes to razor brands, I have been an avid user of Gillette men’s razors for as long as I can remember.
 I think Venus razors are just crappier versions of men’s razors, and therefore, stupid and a waste of money.
-A men’s razor shaves much more closely and lasts twice as long a Venus razor does before getting dull.
+A men’s razor lets me shave my legs much more closely and lasts twice as long a Venus razor does before getting dull.
 I also hardly ever change my men’s razors and they still work fine.
 I maybe change the cartridge every 3 months.
 The only area that could have improved my razor situation was price and convenience, but I was happy with the performance.